 Next time you're in the market for a car, you may want to keep this color in mind.

 A lot of thought goes into buying a new car, like what the interior and exterior features are, how the engine runs, and its safety technology.
 So perhaps the most enjoyable part of the process is deciding what color you’d like your new vehicle to be.
 As it turns out, the car colors you choose may be a factor in your chances of getting into an accident.
 Here are 34 car-buying secrets your dealer won’t tell you.

 According to Kelley Blue Book, silver is the most popular car color with white as a close second.
 Of the two car colors, however, white exceeds silver in its safety ratings, according to past research done by Monash University’s Accident Research Centre.

-In accordance with the study, white cars are 12 percent less likely to get into an accident than black cars are, regardless of the time of day.
+According to the study, white cars are 12 percent less likely to get into an accident than black cars are, regardless of the time of day.
 Cream, yellow, and beige cars also ranked closely behind white; yellow actually surpassed white as the safest color in some studies as well.
 For more car cautions, find out the 10 most unreliable car models according to Consumer Reports.

 Besides black, which ranked as most dangerous, other dangerous car colors are grey (11 percent higher risk), silver (10 percent higher risk), blue (7 percent higher risk), and red (7 percent higher risk).
 Plus, check out these car brands mechanics avoid buying for themselves and read these unforgettable car stories, too.